williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 ### Design Decisions
 1. Why have multiple **AuditFooTo1.class** objects? (see `java/org/oscarehr/ws/rest/to/model/\*`)<br><br>
 As the OSCAR Audit Web Service functionality extends, the auditing information that is provided to OSCAR uses will also extend.
-Instead of using a single model JSON object (i.e. AuditTo1.class), I decided to modularize the model objects into their own individual objects (**AuditSystemTo1.class**, **AuditDatabaseTo1**, ...) for future development and additions to the REST API.
+Instead of using a single model JSON object (i.e. AuditTo1.class), I decided to modularize the auditing information into their own individual model objects (**AuditSystemTo1.class**, **AuditDatabaseTo1**, ...) for future development and additions to the REST API.

 2. What is the purpose of `private static final serialVersionUID = 1L`? (see `java/org/oscarehr/ws/rest/to/model/\*`)<br><br>
 When an object is deserialized, the **serialVersionUID** value is used to check that receiver and sender of the serialized object contain the same value.
 If not, an `InvalidClassException` will be thrown.
-If left default, a serialVersionUID value will be generated for the class; however, different compiler implementations may create different values, resulting in an `InvalidClassException`.
-The docs for `java.io.Serializable` highly recommend that all serializable classes declare their own serialVersionUID values.
+If serialVersionUID is not declared, a serialVersionUID value will be generated for the class; however, different compiler implementations may create different values, resulting in an `InvalidClassException`.
+The docs for [`java.io.Serializable`](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html) highly recommend that all serializable classes declare their own serialVersionUID values.

 ### UML Diagrams
 ...